-Listed Stock Market and Market Section Prime, Tokyo Stock Exchange Fiscal Year-End December Type of Business Pharmaceutical Number of Employees (consolidated) as From 500 to loss than 1 000 of the End of the Previous Fiscal Year From 500 to less than 1,000 Sales (consolidated) as of the End of the From V10 hillion to loss than V 100 hillion Previous Fiscal Year From ¥10 billion to less than ¥ 100 billion Number of Consolidated Subsidiaries as Less than 10 of the End of the Previous Fiscal Year
+Listed Stock Market and Market Section Prime, Tokyo Stock Exchange

+Fiscal Year-End December

+Type of Business Pharmaceutical

+Number of Employees (consolidated) as From 500 to less than 1,000

+of the End of the Previous Fiscal Year

+Sales (consolidated) as of the End of the From ¥10 billion to less than ¥ 100 billion

+Previous Fiscal Year

+Number of Consolidated Subsidiaries as Less than 10

+of the End of the Previous Fiscal Year

-- 4. Policy on Measures to Protect Minority Shareholders in Conducting Transactions with Controlling Shareholder - 5.
-Other Special Circumstances which may have Material Impact on Corporate Governance - II.
+- 4. Policy on Measures to Protect Minority Shareholders in Conducting Transactions with Controlling Shareholder - -

+5. Other Special Circumstances which may have Material Impact on Corporate Governance

+- II.
 Business Management Organization and Other Corporate Governance Systems regarding Decision-making, Execution of Business, and Oversight in Management - 1.
 Organizational Composition and Operation